What are a Bank’s Business Segments?

 What is the Wholesale Banking Segment?

 Wholesale banking is the second largest segment for banks.
-Another name for wholesale is capital markets.
+Another name for wholesale banking is capital markets.
 This segment deals with corporate and institutional clients and is associated with investment banking.
-Thus activities include corporate lending, sales and trading, and mergers and acquisitions.
-Business in the wholesale banking segment accounts for 15% to 40% of overall revenue.
+Activities include corporate lending, sales and trading, and mergers and acquisitions.
+Business in the wholesale banking segment typically accounts for 15% to 40% of overall revenue.
 This largely depends on the bank and market conditions.
 This segment is the most difficult to forecast and is usually valued at a lower multiple.
 The difficulty in forecasting revenue stems from the volatility of markets and the lack of disclosure in transactions.

 What is the Wealth Management Segment?

 Wealth management is a quickly growing segment for banks.
-Revenue is generated through retail brokerage and asset management.
+Revenue is generated through retail brokerage services and asset management.
 Wealth management is usually valued at a higher multiple than other segments because of several reasons.
 It is more profitable due to lower credit requirements, there is lower volatility, and greater growth.
 Growth is attributed to the changing population demographics.
 As baby boomers start to save for retirement instead of taking out loans or mortgages, protecting and growing savings become more important.
 Therefore, wealth management is growing at a faster rate than other business segments.

-In terms of revenue, since a majority of the assets management is invested in equities, trading commissions contribute to revenue.
+In terms of revenue, since a majority of the assets managed are invested in equities, trading commissions contribute to revenue.
 There’s been more trading activity in recent years, which increases commissions.
 However, the short-term increase in trading revenue is a major source of volatility due to its dependence on the equity markets.
 On the other hand, since management-related fees do not depend on the performance of the market, volatility does not increase.

 Advisors that can create and manage strong relationships with affluent clients is especially important in the wealth management segment.
 As both the trading commissions and management fees depend on the number of clients, it’s important to employ advisors who can fulfill the client’s goals.
 Stronger relationships also mean that clients are less likely to leave during market downturns.
 It is up to the advisors to convince clients to continue to trust the bank even when the markets are not doing well.

 Thank you for reading CFI’s article on the major business segment for banks.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep improving your knowledge, we recommend the following resources:
+To keep improving your knowledge, we recommend the following CFI resources: